rpe/rpe.github.io/_drafts/in-like-flint.markdown

 The last time I saw Alex he was selling insurance door-to-door.
 He stopped by my place and pitched me on some kind of insurance policy or annuity.
 I heard him out, and politely agreed to think about it.
-I haven't seen him since.
+I haven't heard from him since.

 Alex, if you're out there, I hope life is treating you well.
 I hope you're in like Flint.